An original or certified copy of your bachelor's degree.

 - C2 Proficiency (Certificate of Proficiency in English)

-The English language certificate may be uploaded until 1 July, provided that all other required application documents are uploaded before the application deadline of 1 April.
-We advise, however, that EU/EFTA nationals upload their proof of English language proficiency as soon as possible to make sure their enrolment and access to services can be arranged in time.
+You may upload the English language certificate until 1 July, provided that all other required application documents are uploaded before the application deadline of 1 April.

 For visa purposes you need a Nuffic certificate as proof of your English language proficiency.
 In order to obtain the Nuffic certificate you will need to take the IELTS or TOEFL internet-based test.